- Things to Know

-- Croup is an infection of the larynx, trachea, and the bronchial tubes usually caused by viruses, less often caused by bacteria.
+- Croup is an infection of the larynx, trachea, and bronchial tubes usually caused by viruses.
+Less frequently, croup may be caused by bacteria.

-- Croup is contagious, especially during the first few days of illness.
+- Croup is contagious, especially during the first few days of the illness.

 - A cough that sounds like a barking seal and a harsh raspy "Darth Vader" sound during inhalation are symptoms of croup.

 - Spasmodic croup is a distinct type of croup infection.
 Initially, the child has no associated signs and symptoms of the infection, for example, fever, runny nose, or sore throat.

 - Classically, a healthy child with spasmodic croup is put to bed and awakens in the early morning with respiratory distress characterized by the barking cough and deep pitched sounds while inhaling.
 A child with spasmodic croup will have a moderately hoarse voice.
 Symptoms diminish and often by midday, the child is “back to normal,” only to regain the previous symptoms that evening.
 This pattern repeats for 3-4 nights.

 - The second phase of spasmodic croup (acute spasmodic croup) follows the above pattern in which the child's symptoms morph into what resembles the common cold.
 This second and different wave of illness will often last 2-3 days as the child fully recovers.

 - Saltwater nose drops

 - In certain circumstances, a pediatrician may prescribe a single dose of anti-inflammatory medication (dexamethasone).

 - Over-the-counter (OTC) decongestants, cough and cold medications, and aspirin should not be given to children because of the association with aspirin use and Reye syndrome, a potentially deadly illness affecting the liver, brain, and cardiovascular system.